Escape-Technologies/action/README.md

 ## Setup

 This action requires an application ID and an API key to be provided.
-You can find both of these in the settings tab of your application on escape.

 You can find theses values in your Escape application settings.